posimagi/corsair-xi/README.md

 * `UNLUCKY`: The roll's Unlucky number.
 * `SNAKE_EYE_LEVEL`: The number of merits put into Snake Eye.
 * `CONSECUTIVE_ROLLS`: How many Phantom Rolls will be executed before Job Abilities (e.g. Snake Eye) come off cooldown.
-* `RUNS`: How many simulations to perform;.
+* `RUNS`: How many simulations to perform.
 A larger number will provide more accurate results, but take longer to execute.

 ### Limitations